Scope of ASHES

-- Full papers, with up to 10 pages in ACM double column format (including references and appendices), and a 25 min presentation timeslot at the workshop (including questions).
+- Full papers, with up to 10 pages in ACM double column format (including references, but excluding appendices; length of appendices see below).

-- Short papers, with up to 6 pages in ACM double column format (including references and appendices), and a 15 min presentation timeslot at the workshop (including questions).
+- Short papers, with up to 6 pages in ACM double column format (including references, but excluding appendices; length of appendices see below)

-- Wild and crazy (WaC) papers, with 3 to 6 pages in ACM double column format (excluding appendices and references), and 15 min presentation timeslot at the workshop (including questions).
+- Wild and crazy (WaC) papers, with 3 to 8 pages in ACM double column format (including references, but excluding appendices; length of appendices see below).
 WaC papers are meant to target groundbreaking new methods and paradigms for hardware security.
 Their focus lies on novelty and potential impact, and on the plausibility of their argumentation, but not on a full demonstration or complete implementation of their ideas.
 They are reviewed and assessed as such.
 Wild and crazy papers must bear the prefix “WaC:” in their title from the submission onwards.

-- Systematization of knowledge (SoK) papers, with up to 12 pages in ACM double column format (excluding appendices and references), and a 25 min presentation timeslot at the workshop (including questions).
+- Systematization of knowledge (SoK) papers, with up to 12 pages in ACM double column format (including references, but excluding appendices; length of appendices see below).
 SoK papers shall evaluate, systematize, and contextualize existing knowledge.
 They should serve the community by fostering and structuring the development of a particular subarea within hardware security.
 Ideally, but not necessarily, they might provide a new view on an established, important subarea, support or challenge long-standing beliefs with compelling evidence, or present a convincing new taxonomy.
-They will be reviewed and assessed as such.
+They will be reviewed and assessed accordingly.
 Systematization of knowledge papers must bear the prefix “SoK:” in the title from the submission onwards.

 - Paper submission deadline: